neurominer-git/NeuroMiner_1.1/README.md

 # Quick start

-To use NeuroMiner, download this repository and add the 'Code' directory to your Matlab path (including subdirectories).
+To use NeuroMiner, download this repository and add the 'NeuroMiner1.1_code' directory to your Matlab path (including subdirectories).
 For further information on installation and configuration see the [installation guide](https://neurominer-git.github.io/NeuroMiner_1.1/docs/1.2_gettingstarted.html).

 ## NeuroMiner Manual